ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

   ;;
 ```

-There's one last problem: capturing an existing array in `schedule` causes it to become contended.
+There's one last problem: capturing an existing array in `schedule` causes it to become `contended`.
 To fix this, we will instead provide an encapsulated array.

 ```ocaml